 “Many have grown accustomed to the lack of governance in our country and don’t expect change.
 However, when the garbage crisis arose there was a new issue that our generation saw in the making.
 It was a reminder of how greedy our politicians truly are, and this time it’s not one particular party that’s under the spotlight.
 The people of Lebanon, who have been bred to hate the person of the opposing sect, have come together under one cause to remove the garbage from the streets and from the seats of political power.”

-It’s a few days after the latest round of demonstrations when we catch up – demonstrations that have been held against widespread corruption, the government’s failure to solve a garbage collection crisis, and the sectarian nature of Lebanon itself.
+It’s a few days after the latest round of demonstrations – demonstrations that have been held against widespread corruption, the government’s failure to solve a garbage collection crisis, and the sectarian nature of Lebanon itself.
 Although areas of Downtown remain cordoned off, especially those around Parliament, Beirut appears relatively calm.

 “I want a Lebanon that goes back to what it was 50 years ago,” says director Edwin Harb Kadri.
 “When Lebanon was the leader of the free-thinking intellectual Middle East.
 When it was a regional and worldwide example of people from different religions and schools of thought living together in peace and prosperity.